casually-blue/compiler_from_scratch/docs/Creating_The_Elf_Program_Header.md

 We now have all the data needed for our basic elf header and `readelf -h` should now not return any errors when we run it on our ELF file.
 However, there is no actual code in the executable so attempting to run it now will just cause a segmentation fault.

+We can now also call `readelf -l` to